-Ben Margolis works as an independent policy, planning and development consultant, focusing on creative placemaking and promoting the cultural industries as a catalyst for investment.
-He also provides real estate advisory services to cultural institutions, businesses, nonprofit organizations, and municipal agencies.
-Currently, Ben is engaged in mapping the future of The Old American Can Factory, an historic center for the creative industries located at the Gowanus Canal in Brooklyn, NY.
+Ben Margolis is the Executive Director at Southwest Brooklyn Industrial Development Corporation.
+Ben has worked as an independent policy, planning and development consultant, focusing on creative placemaking and promoting the cultural industries as a catalyst for investment.
+He also provided real estate advisory services to cultural institutions, businesses, nonprofit organizations, and municipal agencies.
+He was engaged in mapping the future of The Old American Can Factory, an historic center for the creative industries located at the Gowanus Canal in Brooklyn, NY.

 Beginning in 2015, he expanded his work to The Netherlands where he established a consulting practice (New Netherland Advisors) seeking to learn lessons from and contribute to the European experience of urbanism.